We are excited to welcome three new faculty members - Fall 2013

 Dr. Griffiths has developed a new mathematics course, Math118 - Mathematics for Natural Science to better prepare students for college calculus.
 This course was test run in fall 2009, and is now part of the core and degree requirements of several disciplines (fall 2010).

-The Mercyhurst student Newspaper The Merciad enters its second (full) year hosted on our department server.
+The Mercyhurst student Newspaper The Merciad enters its fifth year hosted on our department server.

 Pat Kelly (mathematics professor) still - almost has a web-site!